 Analytic Workspace Manager provides several ways to load data into dimensional objects.
 The quickest way when developing a data model is using the default choices of the Maintenance Wizard.
 Other methods may be more appropriate in a production environment than the one shown here.
-They are discussed in "Choosing a Data Maintenance Method" on page 3-30.
+They are discussed in "Choosing a Data Maintenance Method".